Agriculture in the United States: Demographics

-The number of women working in agriculture has risen and the 2002 census of agriculture recorded a 40% increase in the number of female farm workers.
+1,224,726 of 3,374,044 producers in the U.S. (36%) are female, as of 2022.
+This is 0.2% less than 2017 and varies based on state.
+It was highest in Arizona and Hawaii (48%).
 Inequality and respect are common issues for these workers, as many have reported that they are not being respected, listened to, or taken seriously due to traditional views of women as housewives and caretakers.

 Women may also face resistance when attempting to advance to higher positions.
 Other issues reported by female farm workers include receiving less pay than their male counterparts and a refusal or reluctance by their employers to offer their female workers the same additional benefits given to male workers such as housing.

-As of 2012, there were 44,629 African-American farmers in the United States.
-The vast majority of African-American farmers were in southern states.
+In 2022, there were 46,738 African-American farmers in the United States, 4% less than 2017.
+This represents 1.4% of all U.S. farmers.
+The vast majority of African-American farmers were in the south-eastern states.
+The state with the highest share of black farmers is Mississippi (12%).

 Industry

 Historically, farmland has been owned by small property owners, but as of 2017 institutional investors, including foreign corporations, had been purchasing farmland.
 In 2013 the largest producer of pork, Smithfield Foods, was bought by a company from China.

 As of 2017, only about 4% of farms have sales over $1m, but these farms yield two-thirds of total output.
 Some of these are large farms have grown organically from private family-owned businesses.

-In the case of the meat-packing industry, large processing companies such as Tyson Foods, Hormel Foods and Pilgrim's Pride contract out to farmers to grow the chickens or then to then processing, package, and possibly market under their own brands.
+In the case of the meat-packing industry, large processing companies such as Tyson Foods, Hormel Foods and Pilgrim's Pride contract out to farmers to grow the chickens, then process, package, and possibly market them under their own brands.
 For example, in the 1960s, poultry processing companies experimented with owning and operating their own farms, but shifted away from it in later decades.